Center for Health Measurement (CHM) in Research

 Our research teams focus on:

-- Identifying Outcomes that Matter to Stakeholders – engaging patients, patient advocates, caregivers, providers, payers, and regulators to determine the set of outcome measures that will best answer questions of interest.
+- Identifying Outcomes that Matter to People – engaging patients, patient advocates, caregivers, providers, payers, and regulators to determine the set of outcome measures that will best answer questions of interest.

 - Developing Clinical Outcomes Assessments – using mixed methods to design and evaluate measures of patient-reported outcomes (PROs), clinician-reported outcomes (ClinROs), performance outcomes (PerfOs), and observer-reported outcomes (ObsROs) for use in clinical research and healthcare delivery settings.